Claim: Flashing your car's high beams at a traffic signal will cause it to change from red to green more quickly.

 Of course, in many cases the perceived results are nothing more than coincidence — the light was already about to cycle from red to green, and the flashing high beams had no effect.
 Also, in many places advance sensors are placed in the road well ahead of controlled intersections.
 When these advance sensors detect the passage of an automobile, they place a "call" to the next traffic signal; if others sensors detect no vehicles waiting at the next cross street ahead, the signal changes from red to green to allow the oncoming car to flow through the intersection smoothly.
 Since advance sensors are generally placed at a point about the same distance away from intersections as the point where drivers start flashing their high beams to influence upcoming signals, it can easily appear to the unknowing that such flashing does indeed cause lights to change.

 A problem with a cause-and-effect belief in this scenario is that many intersections aren't equipped with strobe-detecting sensors, so motorists end up flashing their lights at traffic signals that don't care.
 And even when drivers happen upon strobe-enabled signals, the sensors are set to detect lights flashing at a rate so rapid (in the neighborhood of 14 flashes per second) that a human working a manual headlight switch couldn't possibly imitate it.
 Moreover, some traffic pre-emption systems are now activated not just by an on-off alternation of lights, but by a specific pattern of flashing.

 Naturally, a market has developed for transmitters that can effectively trigger traffic pre-emption systems, but the sale of such devices to non-authorized buyers has now been outlawed in most jurisdictions.

 How MIRT Works

 Richards, Gary.
 "Laying to Rest Another Myth About High Beams, Traffic Lights."
-The [San Jose] Mercury News.
-10 December 2005.
-Associated Press.
-"Traffic Devices Threaten Intersection Chaos."
-CNN.com.
-5 November 2003.